 CESS Ethical Review

 All researchers interested in running an experiment through CESS must first gain approval from CESS’s independent review board.
 The review board is comprised of behavioral social scientists who review each design to ensure that it conforms to CESS’s core principles.
-Ethics approval for research at any of CESS’s centres is conducted centrally in Oxford.
 Researchers can apply for ethical review by providing the following information regarding their proposed study:

 - The name of affiliation of all researchers involved with project.